 - Measured small temperature changes when cooking an egg to understand how temperature change affects mass and our environment

 - Composed memoirs to express their personal histories through food

 Through Institute sessions, teachers and chefs are coached in:

 - Understanding the school food environment at their school.

 - Identifying opportunities to connect the classroom to the cafeteria, homes and communities.

-- Curriculum created through partnership includes a student-initiated food advocacy project centered around the cafeteria or community.
+- Creating curriculum that includes a student-initiated food advocacy project centered around the cafeteria or community.